Paubox/paubox-java/README.md

 System.out.println(template);
 ```

-## Dynamic Template
+## Webhook Endpoint

-- Create a dynamic template
+- Create a webhook endpoint
-- Update a dynamic template
+- Update a webhook endpoint
-- Delete a dynamic template
+- Delete a webhook endpoint
-- Get a list of dynamic templates
+- Get a list of webhook endpoints
-- Get a specific dynamic template
+- Get a specific webhook endpoint

 ### Usage